Gan-Tu/GoList-v2/README.md

 ## Running App Locally

-First, start backend by going to the `backend` folder and run `npm run fake`.
+First, start backend by going to the `backend` folder and run `npm run dev`.

 Then, start frontend by going to the `frontend` folder and run `npm run start`.